mfyz/markdown-editor-with-custom-directives/_plan.md

 - Ensure proper visualization of colored text in the editor
 - Write comprehensive tests for the color directive

-**Checkpoint 6.2: Button Directive**
+✅ **Checkpoint 6.2: Button Directive**

 - Implement `:button[text](url){style}` directive parsing and rendering
 - Create button styling options, we'll have presets, a grid of examples, that we'll have border radius options: pill style, small rounded, rectangle border options. and bg color options, copy the same color presets we have from the color picker.
 At the end it will create a combined string like pill-purple for the `style` value.
 - Ensure proper visualization of buttons in the editor view. each style should render the button with the correct styles.

-**Checkpoint 6.3: Button Directive**
+✅ **Checkpoint 6.3: Button Directive Testing**

 - Write comprehensive tests for the button directive

 ### Iteration 7: Convert this package to an npm module we can publish

-**Checkpoint 7.1: Create proper exports**
+**Checkpoint 7.1: Create proper exports** ✅

-- Create 2 main exports, Editor and Renderer
+- Create 2 main exports, Editor and Renderer ✅
-- Create Renderer unit tests that cover all the features of custom directives
+- Create Renderer unit tests that cover all the features of custom directives ✅

-**Checkpoint 7.2: Build**
+**Checkpoint 7.2: Build** ✅

-- Create `dist` folder and build the project for esm and es5 targets
+- Create `dist` folder and build the project for esm and es5 targets ✅
-- Rename project to be `@mfyz/markdown-editor-with-color-and-button`
+- Rename project to be `@mfyz/markdown-editor-with-color-and-button` ✅
-- Add MIT license
+- Add MIT license ✅
-- Update README with new name and installation and usage instructions
+- Update README with new name and installation and usage instructions ✅

 **Checkpoint 7.3: Publish to npm**